VirusTLNR/Town-Of-Us/README.md

 [Among-Us-Love-Couple-Mod](https://github.com/Woodi-dev/Among-Us-Love-Couple-Mod) - For the inspiration of Lovers role.\
 [ExtraRolesAmongUs](https://github.com/NotHunter101/ExtraRolesAmongUs) - For the Engineer & Medic roles.\
 [TooManyRolesMods](https://github.com/Hardel-DW/TooManyRolesMods) - For the Investigator & Time Lord roles.\
-[TorchMod](https://github.com/tomozbot/TorchMod) - For the inspirtation of the Torch Mod.\
+[TorchMod](https://github.com/tomozbot/TorchMod) - For the inspiration of the Torch Mod.\
 [XtraCube](https://github.com/XtraCube) - For the RainbowMod.\
 [PhasmoFireGod](https://twitch.tv/PhasmoFireGod) - Button Art.\
 [TheOtherRoles](https://github.com/Eisbison/TheOtherRoles) - For the inspiration of the Child and Spy roles.